-Threats: The principal threat to the species in the state is habitat destruction, especially the cutting or other destructive clearing (burning, inundation) of cottonwood and sycamore stands.
+Threats: The principal threats to the species in the state are habitat destruction, especially the cutting or other destructive clearing (burning, inundation) of cottonwood and sycamore stands, and lowering of water tables.
 Habitat fragmentation also threatens the species, as mature but isolated cottonwood groves smaller than 20 ha (50 acres) tend to be avoided by Gila Woodpeckers (Rosenberg et al. 1991).

-Recommendation: No change in status is recommended.
+Recommendations: No change in status is recommended.
 NMDGF should continue to encourage land managers, including public and private water managers, to preserve and restore extensive riparian woodlands, particularly mature groves of cottonwoods and sycamores.
 Prescribed fires that can kill large trees should be avoided in riparian areas.